The domain name that your customers will assume you ownComments Off on The domain name that your customers will assume you own

 If you operate an Australian business or an international business with a target market in Australia; your customers will expect to find you online using a .com.au domain name.

-.com.au is by far the most dominant domain extension used in Australia.
-Of the available extensions in the Australian namespace (such as .com.au, .net.au and .org.au), .com.au represents nearly 90% of all domains registered (88% as at the end of September 2017).
-The second place extension (.net.au) is way behind at less than 10% of total registrations (9% as at the end of September 2017).
+.com.au is by far the most commonly used domain extension in Australia.
+Of the available extensions in the Australian namespace (such as .com.au, .net.au and .org.au), .com.au represents nearly 90% of all domains registered (88% as at the end of November 2017).
+The second place extension (.net.au) is way behind at less than 10% of total registrations (9% as at the end of November 2017).

-For the latest reported period (October 2016 to September 2017), total .com.au registrations increased by 2.6%.
-Over that same period, total .net.au registrations decreased by 3.3%.
-This trend shows that the dominance of .com.au in the Australian market is increasing even more over time.
+For the latest reported period (November 2016 to November 2017), total .com.au registrations increased by 2.7%.
+Over that same period, total .net.au registrations decreased by 4%.

 Australian consumers know and trust .com.au domains, so that’s usually the first place they’ll look for your business online.

 If you opt for an alternative option, such as .net.au, you’re not matching the expectations of the Australian market.
 By choosing an alternative, you’re actually making it harder for your intended audience to reach you.
-Worse still, they may end up at the doorstep of one of your competitors instead, particularly if they’re using the matching .com.au domain that represents that product, service or market.
+Worse still, they may end up at the doorstep of one of your competitors instead, particularly if your competitor is using the matching .com.au domain that represents the product, service or market.

 Scenario: will your target market find you?

-Let’s say that your business uses kitchenwareshop.net.au for your website address, perhaps because the matching .com.au domain is owned by a competitor.
+Now let’s say that your business uses patrol.net.au for your website and email addresses, because the matching .com.au domain is owned and used by a competitor.

-Many of your prospective (and existing) customers would inadvertently navigate to the .com.au version of your website address.
-Every single customer that instinctively navigates to the .com.au address, is one more potential sale lost to that competitor.
-This scenario would mean losing a huge volume of customer traffic to your direct competitor!
+Many prospective and existing customers would inadvertently navigate to the .com.au version of your website address.
+Every customer that instinctively navigates to the .com.au address, is one more sale lost to your competitor.

 Missing customer emails is bad enough, but it gets worse.
-If the owner of kitchenwareshop.com.au has a resolving email account for that address (email@example.com); forwarding in place to redirect emails sent to that address, or a ‘catch-all’ setup for emails sent to kitchenwareshop.com.au; then not only did you not receive the email, but your competitor will be receiving emails from your customers!
+If the owner of patrol.com.au has a resolving email account for that address (email@example.com); forwarding in place to redirect emails sent to that address; or a ‘catch-all’ setup for any email addresses using patrol.com.au …your competitor will be receiving emails from your customers!

 We’ve seen first-hand examples of email loss to the matching, natural fit domain.
-It can be as high as hundreds of emails a month in some cases.
-It’s also not just isolated to prospective or existing customers, we’ve seen numerous examples where suppliers or even the business’s own staff slip up and use the wrong email address, because they subconsciously default to the natural fit domain.
+It can be as high as hundreds of emails a month.
+It’s also not just isolated to prospective or existing customers, we’ve seen numerous examples where suppliers or even the business’s own staff slip up and use the wrong email address, because they subconsciously defaulted to the natural fit domain.

-When it comes to choosing a domain for your business, make sure you think carefully about what would be the natural fit domain(s).
+When it comes to choosing a domain, make sure that you think carefully about what would be the most obvious choice to represent your business.